creativescala/creative-scala/plan.md

     * range
     * fold

+### Turtle Algebra and Algebraic Data Types
+  * In this chapter we explore a new way of creating open paths---turtle graphics---and learn some new ways of manipulating lists and functions.
+  * Turtle Graphics
+    * It's often easier to define paths in terms of relative coordinates: say how to far move forward or turn relative to our current location.
+    * This model is called turtle graphics, developed in the 60s by Seymour Papert in the programming language Logo.
+    * Example of triangle.
+    * Exercises
+      * Polygons---not much different to doing them with paths
+      * Spirals---much easier to create with turtle graphics
+      * Stars and spirographs---parametric equations again
+      * Branching
+  * L-systems

 ### Compositions of Generative Art
   * In this chapter we'll explore techniques from generative art, which will allow us to explore key concepts for functional programming:
     - standard methods for composing complex data;